Skip to content

 4.2.5 Australia’s Defining Moments Digital Classroom

-Personal information is collected at the point of registration of new users for the My Family and My Community timeline activities, and when users upload information while undertaking the timeline activities.
+Personal information is collected at the point of registration of new users for the My Family and My Community timeline activities, and when users upload information while undertaking timeline activities.
 The timeline activities invite users to upload information about themselves, their family and their community, which may include names, dates, places, stories and images.
 Images uploaded to the website are automatically deleted after 30 days.
 Users have the option of sharing their timeline activities with parents, teachers and others through an email link or URL.

 4.2.6 Security records (including CCTV)